hcgatewood/ghissue/README.md

 Note: can disable the byline with `--byline=false`.

-### Install options
+### Install

+Use `brew install hcgatewood/ghissue/ghissue` to install with Homebrew.

-[Per-release assets](https://github.com/hcgatewood/ghissue/releases) if you don't want to use Homebrew.
+Check out the [per-release assets](https://github.com/hcgatewood/ghissue/releases) if you don't want to use Homebrew.